-Accessory : An article which, is intended specifically by its manufacturer to:
+Accessory: an article which, is intended specifically by its manufacturer to:

-- be used together with a parent device to enable that device to be used in accordance with its intended use as an IVD Medical Device. - or to augment or extend the capabilities of the parent device in fulfilment of its intended use as an IVD Medical Device.
+- be used together with an IVD medical device to enable that device to be used in accordance with its intended use as an IVD medical device. - or to augment or extend the capabilities of that device in fulfilment of its intended use as an IVD medical device.

-and therefore should be considered an IVD Medical Device.
+and therefore should be considered an IVD medical device.

-IVD Medical Device for Self-testing: Any device intended by the manufacturer for use by lay persons.
+IVD medical device for Self-testing: any IVD medical device intended by the manufacturer for use by lay persons.

-Examination: Set of operations having the object of determining the value of a property.
+Examination: set of operations having the object of determining the value of a property.

-- Note: In the IVD Medical Device industry and in many laboratories that use IVD Medical Devices, examination of an analyte in a biological sample is commonly referred to as a test, assay or analysis.
-(Source: ISO 15198:2004) - Harm: Physical injury or damage to the health of people or damage to property or the environment.
-(Source ISO/IEC Guide 51:1999 ISO 14971:2000).
+Note: In the IVD medical device industry and in many laboratories that use IVD medical devices, examination of an analyte in a biological sample is commonly referred to as a test, assay or analysis.

+Harm: physical injury or damage to the health of people or damage to property or the environment.